rickmora98/Excel-Dashboard/README.md

 #### Screen3: Year to Date Statistics <br>
 This screen is also a "report ready" page that aggregates some other relevant statistics such as total count of bars provided, guests served, drinks served, events with beverage service, days with beverage events, and groups with beverage events.
 The average cost and revenue earned per each of these items is also calculated.
-There were numerous other statistics that I could have included here, but these were the concepts that I was most interested in at the thime.
+There were numerous other statistics that I could have included here, but these were the concepts that I was most interested in at the time.
 In a future version of this workbook, I would like to include a timeline filter and some slicers to allow the user to investigate specific date ranges or groups or events.